-Joseph M. Ventrone is Vice President of the National Association of REALTORS® Federal Policy and Industry Relations Team.
-Mr. Ventrone oversees all of NAR’s Federal Policy and the Real Estate Services Program–an effort directed to serving the special and varied business needs of large brokers.
-Under his leadership, the Federal Policy and Industry Relations Team develops and analyzes policy on housing; real estate finance; business and technology; environment and commercial real estate.
+Joseph M. Ventrone is the former Vice President of the National Association of REALTORS® Federal Policy and Industry Relations Team.
+Mr. Ventrone oversaw all of NAR’s Federal Policy and the Real Estate Services Program–an effort directed to serving the special and varied business needs of large brokers.
+Under his leadership, the Federal Policy and Industry Relations Team developed and analyzed policy on housing; real estate finance; business and technology; environment, and commercial real estate.

 Mr. Ventrone’s expertise in housing issues spans over 40 years and includes stints in the private sector, top federal agencies, and on Capitol Hill during both the Democratic and Republican administrations.

 Prior to joining the NAR in 2003, Mr. Ventrone was a Senior Policy Advisor at the Federal Housing Finance Board, where he liaised with Congress and trade associations for the independent regulatory agency that oversees the $700 billion Federal Home Loan Bank System.

 Mr. Ventrone was also a member of the Bush/Cheney Transition Team at the Department of Housing and Urban Development, where he assisted with the design and the development of the transition briefing book for Secretary-designate.
 He then served as a Special Advisor to Secretary Mel Martinez, focusing on housing policy and congressional relations.